Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Discussion

 \subsection{Spectral Bias and Memory Stability}

-Recent studies by Karakida et al.~\cite{Karakida2020, Karakida2021} have identified a universal structural property of deep neural networks: their Fisher information matrices exhibit highly skewed spectra dominated by a small number of large eigenvalues.
+Recent studies by Karakida et al.~\cite{Karakida2020, Karakida2021} have identified a structural property commonly observed in deep neural networks: the Fisher information matrix often exhibits a highly skewed spectrum dominated by a small number of large eigenvalues.
 Although such spectral structure is sometimes described as ``pathological,'' our results suggest an alternative interpretation in the context of associative memory.

-We hypothesize that KLR learning near the Ridge accentuates this intrinsic spectral bias to an extreme degree.
-By exploiting the dominant spectral mode, the system can efficiently form deep and stable attractor basins, while the concurrent suppression of the bulk spectrum reduces inter-pattern interference.
-From this perspective, a spectral bias that is detrimental in other learning contexts instead serves as a key advantage for memory storage.
-This functional property may also reflect a physiological principle underlying robust, high-capacity memory.
-This interpretation motivates the biological perspective discussed in Sec.~6.4.
+We hypothesize that KLR learning near the Ridge accentuates this intrinsic spectral bias.
+By exploiting the dominant spectral modes, the system may efficiently form deep and stable attractor basins, while suppression of the bulk spectrum reduces inter-pattern interference.
+From this perspective, a spectral bias that may be detrimental in other learning contexts instead becomes advantageous for associative memory storage.
+This property may also reflect a physiological principle underlying robust and high-capacity memory.
+This interpretation further motivates the biological perspective discussed in Sec.~\ref{sec:bio_plausibility}.